 Remember spring fever?
 I recall sitting in a desk looking longingly out the window, waiting for the bell to ring so I could answer the sun’s call.

-We sense it in our homeschools as well, spring drawing us outdoors–away from worksheets and responsibilities.
+We sense it in our homeschools as well, the shift in weather drawing us outdoors–away from worksheets and responsibilities.

 What if it’s meant to be this way–this inner impulse and desire for nature this time of year?
 Maybe it doesn’t mean that we’re lazy or undisciplined after all.